 Choosing the right software for your firm can make all the difference as well.
 For example, the cost of the law practice management software used by the law firm above is on the higher end for the industry.
 By switching to a different system, the lawyer could save money each month.
 So make sure you choose the right software at the right price.
 Our ebook, “Choosing the Right Law Practice Management Software” can help you do just that.

 Finally, you’ll notice that the law firm above spends a good amount of money on legal research fees each month.
 It doesn’t have to be this way.
 Instead, you can easily reduce legal research costs by using free online resources.
-To learn how to do this, watch a recording of this webinar, Legal and Investigative Research on a Budget.
+To learn how to do this, watch a recording of this webinar, Unlocking the Mysteries of Google Scholar.

 These are just a few tips to help you reexamine your law firm’s expenses.
 Running a law firm can be stressful.
 But the more you get your firm’s costs under control, the more your stress levels are reduced accordingly.
 So make today count and take steps to reducing your firm’s costs, effectively decreasing your firm’s bottom line along with your stress levels.
 What more could you ask for?